News Archives

 Non Owner DUI Insurance California

 When you don’t own a car, how do you reinstate your license after a DUI conviction?
-You’ll need to get a non owner DUI insurance California policy with an SR22 filing.
+You’ll need a California non-owner DUI insurance policy with an SR22 filing.
 A non-owner insurance policy contains the same coverage the state requires of registered vehicle owners.
-Buying this insurance coverage with an SR22 certificate allows you to continue to legally drive on an occasional basis.
+Buying this insurance coverage with an SR22 certificate allows you to continue driving legally.

 No Car Insurance Alabama